-If one of your commercial tenants is insolvent, it can quickly have a knock-on effect to your own business.
-You may have suffered rent arrears and/or unpaid maintenance fees in the time leading up to their insolvency, but being insolvent doesn’t necessarily mean they’ll close down.
+If one of your commercial tenants is insolvent, it can quickly have a knock-on effect on your own business.
+You may have suffered rent arrears and/or unpaid maintenance fees in the time leading up to their insolvency.
+But being insolvent doesn't necessarily mean they'll close down.

-Before we look at forfeiting a commercial lease and/or repossessing the property, the Coronavirus Act, 2020, brought in restrictions on commercial landlords’ ability to enforce unpaid debts.
+Before we look at forfeiting a commercial lease and/or repossessing the property.
+The Coronavirus Act, 2020, brought in restrictions on commercial landlords' ability to enforce unpaid rent debts.

 Currently in place until 31st March 2021, you cannot forfeit your commercial lease, serve a petition, or issue a statutory demand, if your tenant has had to cease trading due to the effects of coronavirus.

-But what would forfeiting your lease involve, and how should you proceed?
+But what would forfeiting your commercial tenant's lease involve, and how should you proceed?

 There's typically a clause in a commercial lease that allows for forfeiture in the event of a tenant entering insolvency.
 This means you can regain possession of the property, and the lease is terminated.

-It’s important to seek professional advice before forfeiting a lease, however, as it may prevent you from claiming for unpaid rent in the future, or for damages if your tenant has failed to fulfil other obligations under the lease.
+It's important to seek professional legal advice before forfeiting a lease due to rent arrears.
+It may prevent you from claiming for unpaid rent in the future, or for damages if your tenant has failed to fulfil other obligations under the lease.

-Depending on the circumstances, repossession may not be advisable, as if the company enters administration you could still receive some rent from the administrator.
-Furthermore, the administrator may want to sell the insolvent business as a going concern, in which case a new commercial tenant could move in.
+Depending on the circumstances, repossession may not be advisable for a commercial landlord.
+You could still receive some rent from the administrator if the company enters administration after corporate insolvency.
+Whereas if you evicted your current tenants and repossessed the property you'd be left without rental income.
+Furthermore, the administrator may want to sell the insolvent business as a top concern, in which case a new commercial tenant could move in.